-- Ensure that the middle of the patties doesn’t bulge.
+- Ensure that the middle of the patties don’t bulge.
 Use a finger to press it in if you think it’s too thick at the center.

 - Ensure even cooking on both sides.

-- When cooked, let the burgers sit for a minute in paper towels to soak up additional myoglobin and moisture.
+- After cooking, let the burgers sit for a minute on paper towels to soak up additional myoglobin and moisture.

 The next time you think “why are my burgers bleeding?”, you can answer yourself “its just excess moisture and myoglobin; I know how to prevent this in the future.”